 Preventing cloud infrastructure problems

 Security, uptime, and backups are top priorities in cloud infrastructure.
-Monitoring is the most efficient way to enhance performance, improve security, and avoid downtime.
+Investing in an observability strategy is the most efficient way to enhance performance, improve security, and avoid downtime.

-To monitor cloud infrastructure, companies need to use synthetic monitoring and real user monitoring (RUM) to watch user behavior and to alert IT admins to potential problems and threats to user experience.
+To monitor cloud infrastructure, companies need to use a combination of active and passive monitoring to watch user behavior and alert IT admins to potential problems and threats to user experience.

-Digital Experience Monitoring is vital to the health of cloud infrastructure because it’s so complex, housing many different parts, many of which are from multiple third parties.
+Digital Experience Observability is vital to the health of cloud infrastructure because cloud infrastructure is so complex, housing numerous different parts, many of which are from multiple third parties.
 Only a comprehensive observability solution can enable you to quickly discover the source of issues so you can take action before your business is negatively impacted.